apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden tells Democratic governors he needs more sleep and plans to stop scheduling events after 8 p.m.**
+**UK election live updates and results: Labour wins majority**

-You can read more about it [here](https://www.cnn.com/2024/07/04/politics/biden-governors-sleep/index.html).
+You can read more about it [here](https://apnews.com/live/uk-election-results-updates).

 ## Requirements
 - Python 3.8